How to Write a Winning Sales Proposal In 2023

 Next, and this is especially important for high ticket and complex sales, you want to tailor your proposal to fit the types of narratives your buyer’s likely to engage with.
 Then, you want to ensure you include hand-picked data relevant to your prospect

 The human brain can process visual information 60,000 times faster than the written word.
 Additionally, we remember only 10% of written information after three days but retain 65% of the message when presented with relevant images.

-Adding relevant, supporting graphics and graphs can make your sales proposal easier to digest — and more memorable too.
-So while your prospects may be evaluating other business proposals, using the right visuals will help yours stand out for being engaging, comprehensive, and compelling.
+Adding relevant, supporting graphics and using charts or graphs to illustrate key data points can make your sales proposal easier to digest — and more memorable.
+So, while your prospects may be evaluating other business proposals, using the right visuals will help yours stand out for being engaging, comprehensive, and compelling.